 … and the suspiciously shaped Castle Butte.

 We dragged ourselves out of bed before sunrise and scrambled up the slope above our campsite to take in the sunrise as the sun rays reached each of the monument towers.
 It was an unearthly sight and definitely worth waking up early for!
+If you are in to hiking, there are a number of trails throughout Monument Valley to explore.

 We can highly recommend spending a night or two in Valley of the Gods camping.
 As a bonus it is also super close to another one of our other favorite camping spots, Muley Point!